 On the other hand, external factors include financial incentives, public recognition, or status, for example.

 Productivity rates have been fluctuating in accordance with an abundance of factors, and heavily depend on the industry in question.
 There’s a pretty simple explanation why, on a global level, the ratio between the growth of productivity and wages couldn’t have been directly proportional.

-Speaking about the past few decades, the core of the divergence is automation of processes.
+Speaking about the past few decades, the core of the divergence is the automation of processes.
 The vast majority of industries have been impacted by artificial intelligence and technological advancements, especially in the last decade.